 UNDER THE LONE STAR is dedicated to everything Texas.
 In my blogs I will discuss food, travel, culture, places of historical interest, and the legendary figures that made this great state what it is today.
 From time to time, I will incorporate people and places outside of Texas, that I feel are significant to the history of the “Old West”.
 Pretty much if I like it I will talk about it, but I will always strive to make my blog interesting as well as informative.
 This site will also be used to promote my western novels that are currently available on Amazon.
 Subscribe to my newsletter for book updates and promotions and you can follow me on Facebook at Under the Lone Star.

-Thank you for joining me for another journey through Texas history.
-Now saddle up, get out there, and enjoy all that the great state of Texas has to offer.
+Thank you for stopping by Under the Lone Star and for your continued support.
+Now, saddle up, get out there, and enjoy all that the great state of Texas has to offer.

 ©02/18/2019 Under the Lone Star LLC